Agency 5: Life Plan

 Students learn in three 45-minute sessions per day, for 5 days a week.
 Unlike conventional education systems where children have intensive learning sessions, punctuated by lengthy holidays, the community has a year-round academic calendar.

 The 45-minute sessions focus on reading, writing, and math.
-In any of these sessions, students can learn other subjects.
+In any of these sessions, other subjects can be taught.
 For instance, history, literature, religion, and cultural studies can either be writing or reading exercises.
 Math, on the other hand, can encompass physics, chemistry, and arithmetic.
 Once the sessions are over, no homework is carried out in class.
 Students are expected to complete all their work in the classroom within the 45-minute sessions.

 Before a teacher admits a student to their class, they can ask that they seek a test to qualify.
 The test will examine the potential student’s capabilities and therefore know not only whether or not to admit them, but also how to teach them once they do join.

-Over the course of study, teachers will administer exams to their students collaboratively and harmoniously, to avoid disjointed examinations and quality issues.
+Over the course of study, teachers will administer exams to their students collaboratively and harmoniously.
+This is to avoid disjointed examinations and quality issues.
 The exam scores will appear in a student’s profile, at their permission.
-Displaying these results is beneficial if a student wants to sign an agreement with another limited partner.
-For instance, this can help each party to make informed decisions about the capabilities of the other.
+Displaying these results is beneficial if a student wants to sign an agreement with another limited partner, for instance, since each party can make informed decisions about the capabilities of the other.
 The integrity of the exams is monitored and enforced by the Life Planning Agency.
-The agency acts through contractors who act as observers, and if necessary for other stakeholders, invigilators.
+It works through contractors who act as observers, and if necessary for other stakeholders, including examiners and invigilators.

 Before joining a teacher’s class, a student agrees to a pay-per-lesson arrangement.
-The student or that student’s guardian agrees to fees for a specific term as the teacher may decide.
-Terms can range from monthly, quarterly, or even annually.
-After every lesson, the system autocredits the teacher’s account.
-The system receives and verifies attendance registers to ensure proper payment.
+The student deposits the fees for a specific term as the teacher may decide, such as.
+Month, quarter, or even year.
+After every lesson, the teacher’s account is auto-credited by the system, which receives and verifies attendance registers to ensure proper payment.

 Once students have cleared the 12th grade, they are strongly encouraged to continue with their education to develop careers and enable the community to achieve a high level of the human development index.

 Inter-community universities are organized the same way as learning within the community.
-The universities are collaborations between various professionals under the facilitation of the Life Planning Agency.
+The universities are collaborations between various professionals through facilitation from the Life Planning Agency.
 While universities are likely to have a large part of their operations being conducted virtually, where need be, a temporary physical campus can be organized in any of the district buildings or hubs.

 Lifelong learning

-Humans have a personal drive to learn, grow and improve themselves in their careers and personal lives.
 While lifelong learning (LLL) can be deliberate or inadvertent, the community is keen to ensure deliberate, progressive lifelong learning.
-LLL can either be formal, nonformal, or informal.
-[5]
+LLL can either be formal, nonformal, or informal.4

 LLL is self-initiated by the learner, and voluntary.
 It can be instructed by another person, such as piano lessons, or be self-instructed, such as teaching yourself to cook a new dish.
 Normally, LLL is different from formal learning.
 However, a doctor can take law classes to understand some aspects of their work, and even come out of it with a certification.